 Mental health and wellbeing

-Finnish companies have found supportive ways to treat a variety of mental health issues.Julia Bushueva
+Finnish companies have found supportive ways to treat a variety of mental health issues.Julia Helminen

-With mental health issues becoming more pressing than ever before amidst the COVID-19 pandemic, Finnish innovators are extending a helping hand to those going through tough times.
+The importance of mental health awareness has risen to the spotlight in the past few years, and Finnish innovators are extending a helping hand to those going through tough times.

 Below are five Finnish companies on a mission to support mental health and wellbeing with innovative solutions.